taichiorange/taichiorange.github.io/spatial_smoothing_MUSIC.md

 Based on the previous proof of the Vandermonde matrix, b0 and b1 are uncorrelated.
 Therefore, the rank of matrix G is 2, and it is full rank.

+[1] R. Schmidt.
+“Multiple emitter location and signal parameter estimation”.
+In: Proceedings of RADC Spectrum Estimation Workshop.
+Saxpy Computer Corporation, USA, 1979, pp. 243–258.

+[2] R. Schmidt.
+“Multiple emitter location and signal parameter estimation”.
+In: IEEE Trans-actions on Antennas and Propagation 34.3 (1986), pp. 276–280. doi: 10.1109/TAP.1986.1143830.

+[3] Tie-Jun Shan, M. Wax, and T. Kailath.
+“On spatial smoothing for direction-of-arrival estima-tion of coherent signals”.
+In: IEEE Transactions on Acoustics, Speech, and Signal Processing 33.4 (1985), pp. 806–811. doi: 10.1109/TASSP.1985.1164649.

 ## Using SVD Decomposition to Find the Noise Subspace